-This public discussion will look at how science and medicine has treated homosexuals, medical views of trans people, and current debates about ‘gender dysphoria’.
+This public discussion will look at how science and medicine has treated: gays, lesbians and queer people; medical views of trans people, and current debates about ‘gender dysphoria’.
 Finally, it will offer some thoughts on the ongoing debates about hormone treatments and surgery without consent on intersex individuals and offer some thoughts on changes for the future.

 “Girls Gone Wild: Women Use Hormones to Take Control?”